Transition to cloud-native file system cuts global file transfer latency from hours to minutes

-The ActiveScale systems themselves can be configured as three-way geoclusters, so that data exists on and is automatically updated across three geographically distant locations.
+With Western Digital’s private cloud, data exists on and is automatically updated across three geographically distant locations.
 This way, if one cluster fails, or a local disaster strikes, the file data is still available from two other locations.
 The approach delivers nineteen 9s of data durability, surpassing traditional tape.

 Nasuni only strengthens this use case.
 With Nasuni’s Continuous File Versioning™, the gold copy of each file is continuously updated in the cloud as changes are made.
 A complete, immutable, versioned history of every file in UniFS® is maintained in the cloud.
 So, in the event of a local or regional disaster, Western Digital can quickly restore access to the global file system, delivering breakthrough recovery points and recovery times and 15-minute disaster recovery.

 Reducing Support Calls & Freeing Up IT Time